- Search The Registry

 New Jersey, 1942

 *This date is dedicated to African American Dance.
 Black Africans brought their dances to North, Central and South America, and the Caribbean Islands as slave labor starting in the 1500s.
-The dance styles of hundreds of African ethnic groups merged with European dances, forming the extension of the African aesthetic in the Americas.
+In the west theses dance styles of hundreds of Black ethnic groups merged with white dances, forming the extension of the African aesthetic in the Americas.
 Dance has always been an integral part of daily life in Africa.
 In the Americas, it helped enslaved Africans connect with their homeland keeping their cultural traditions alive.

-As before enslavement, Africans danced for many special occasions, such as a birth or a marriage, or as a part of their daily activities and dance affirmed life and the outlook of the future.
+As before enslavement, Africans danced for many special occasions, such as a birth or a marriage, or as a part of their daily activities, dance affirmed life and the outlook of the future.
 After the Middle Passage, Africans in the Americas sang and danced while working as slaves, and as they converted to the religions of white-Europeans and indigenous people, they incorporated these traditions into these cultures.
 Blacks who worked in the colonies of Spain, Portugal, the Caribbean, and South America were given more freedom to dance than enslaved Blacks in North America.
 Many white-American slave owners barred Africans from most forms of dancing.
 As African instruments were outlawed drums, in particular, early Stepping was created.
 Africans found ways of getting around these prohibitions.
 For example, since lifting the feet was considered dancing, many dances included foot shuffling and hip and torso movement.
 Dances dominant through the 18th century included the ring shout or ring dance, the calenda, the chica, and the juba.
 Asadata Defora and Master Juba were early practitioners.